 Differential Pressure (∆P)

-A room that requires positive pressure, the return air volume considered 85% of the total supplied air volume.
-Note 10 Pa = 1 mmWC = 0.4 inchWG.
+In a room that requires positive pressure, the return air volume considered 85% of the total supplied air volume.
+Note the unit conversion 10 Pa = 1 mmWC = 0.4 inches of water gauge.

 Heat Load or Cooling Load

-Once the clean room requirements are clearly defined, next step involves cooling load calculations.
+Once the cleanroom requirements are clearly defined, the next step involves cooling load calculations.

 Two types of cooling load: